josephjquinn/ekreb-Word-Scramble/README.md

 ## Game Description:
 Word Scramble is a word puzzle game that challenges players to unscramble words of varying lengths and test their vocabulary skills.
 With a combination of quick thinking and word knowledge, players can earn high scores.

-## Rules:

-Objective: The primary goal of the game is to unscramble the presented word and type it correctly.

 ### Gameplay:

 Players start with an empty word display.